Online Advance Ticketing

 The process of registration for the convention and signups to teach classes work the same way they always have; there are separate forms to register for Convention and to sign up to teach on Saturday, Sunday, and Monday.

 And, as usual, once we know who's teaching what, we'll create the class schedule and post it.
 That's when things change!
 At that point, we will open class requests.

 Class Requests Period

 A one-week period will be devoted to processing your class requests.
-See schedules below for exact dates.
+See the schedule below for exact dates.

-For each day that you are registered for classes, you will go to a web page to select the classes you'd like to take and arrange them in order of preference.
-(We'll use your order of preference for class assignment.)
-In addition to making requests for classes on specific days, you'll also select your top picks: your favorite classes across all days.
+When requests open, you can go to Convention 2019 > My Convention > My Classes to begin entering your requests.
+For each day that you are registered for classes, you will select the classes you'd like to take and arrange them in order of preference.
+We'll use your order of preference for class assignment.
+You'll order all of your requests for all days together in one list.
 We'll try to get everyone at least one of their top picks.
 Teachers and volunteers will include their special priority ticketing choices here as well.

 Also, during this period, there will be a special email address for any ticketing-related questions: convention-ticketing [at] origamiusa.org.